chrisnoonan98675/site/_drafts/xl-test/concept/create-a-custom-report-in-xl-test.markdown

 ### Charts

 For charts (bar, line, pie), XL Test is using [Highcharts](http://highcharts.com).
-Report like the Bar chart and Pie chart use this library to visualize th data.
+Report like the Bar chart and Pie chart use this library to visualize the data.
 For those reports, the Report (server side) script produces a Highcharts data structure.
-This data structure is basically passed on 1:1 to Highcharts for rendering.
+This data structure is passed on directly to Highcharts for rendering.
 This allows the report to set the data series, chart type, and even color.
-The how-to document on [creating a custom report](/xl-test/how-to/create-a-custom-report-in-xl-test.html) shows an example of how to get started.
+Please see [creating a custom report](/xl-test/how-to/create-a-custom-report-in-xl-test.html) for an example of how to get started.

 For documentation on configuring charts please refer to the [Highcharts API documentation](http://api.highcharts.com/highcharts).